 Comox Valley Nature is a non-profit society affiliated to BC Nature consisting only of unpaid volunteers.
 CVN fulfills its educational mandate by hosting monthly lectures, organizing free weekly guided hikes for members, and a free monthly walk open to the public.
 The society also undertakes a variety of environmental projects.
-Aside from its main activity as a non-profit, Comox Valley Nature also supports specialized groups ( Birding, Botany, Garry Oak Restoration, Wetland Restoration, Photography and Young Naturalists Club) all of which have separate monthly activities.
+Aside from its main activity as a non-profit, Comox Valley Nature also supports specialized groups ( Birding, Botany, Conservation, Garry Oak Restoration, Wetland Restoration, Photography and Young Naturalists Club) all of which have separate monthly activities.
 Membership in BC Nature and Comox Valley Nature is $30 per adult and $40 for a family.

 Founded in 1966, it is one of the oldest environmental societies on the North Island.
 Meetings and lectures of the Comox Valley Naturalists Society are held on the third Sunday of most months at the Florence Filberg Centre, 411 Anderton, Courtenay.
 Meetings and guided walks are open to the public, including children and youth.
-Lecture is free, though a donation from non-members is always appreciated.
+Lecture is free, though a $4 contribution from non-members is appreciated.
 New memberships are always welcomed.

 Anyone interested in this lecture or participating in CVNS activities can also contact Loys Maingon (CVN President) at 250-331-0143.

 The Mack Laing House Conservation Committee Team was formed in early June 2013 in response to the emergency discovery that the Town of Comox was proposing to demolish Baybrook, at the mouth of Brooklyn Creek in Comox.